-There are a number of federal and provincial programs that complement other sources of income seniors have in retirement.
+There are a number of federal and provincial programs and benefits that complement other sources of income seniors have in retirement.
 When it comes to how much you will need to retire comfortably, there is no easy answer.
 This is because individuals have to consider factors that are peculiar to them in addition to other broader considerations.

 In general, the consensus is that you want to have around 70% or so of your pre-retirement income to ensure you can pay for typical needs in retirement.
 There are a number of other popular rules of thumb on how to calculate your retirement income needs, such as the 4% withdrawal rate, income multiples, and so on.
 You can read more about these assumptions here.